Adams to Present New Standards for Permanent Magnets at Magnetics 2019

 Mike Devine, Senior Applications Engineer at Adams, will describe the current situation with magnet standards and explain the main features of the new ASTM International standards.
 New material naming conventions will be described using popular magnet grades.
 Non-magnetic properties including workmanship, finish and appearance will also be discussed.

 Please join us at Magnetics 2019 in Orlando, Fl where you can attend Mike’s discussion at 9:00 am Wednesday, January 23rd.
-More about Mike’s presentation can be found here: https://magneticsconference.com/schedule/new-standards-for-permanent-magnets/
+Read more about Mike’s presentation.

-For more information about the conference, please contact us or visit https://magneticsconference.com/.
+For more information about the conference, please contact us or visit the MDSM Conference website.